soxueren/atsd/api/sql/README.md

   GROUP BY entity, PERIOD(5 minute)
 ```

-Columns referenced in the `SELECT` statement must be included in the `GROUP BY` clause.
+Columns referenced in the `SELECT` expression must be included in the `GROUP BY` clause.

 ### Versioning Columns